 At Medline, we care about safety and health in all of our operations.
 It is important to remain alert to safety risks as you go about your job.

-Know the emergency procedures that apply where you work and ensure your actions protect the safety and well-being of everyone around you.
+Know the emergency procedures that apply where you work and act first to protect the safety and wellbeing of everyone around you.